FNNDSC/cookiecutter-chrisapp/README.rst

    prompted for the GitHub repository that you’d like to use for the automated build select the repository that you just created.

+10. Modify requirements.txt, Dockerfile and Python code with the proper versions of Python dependencies and libraries and push your changes to Github.